protontypes/open-sustainable-technology/README.md

 - [weathercan](https://github.com/ropensci/weathercan) - This package makes it easier to search for and download multiple months/years of historical weather data from Environment and Climate Change Canada (ECCC) website.
 - [hydroscoper](https://github.com/ropensci/hydroscoper) - R interface to the Greek National Data Bank for Hydrometeorological Information.
 - [GLOCOFFS](https://github.com/WPringle/GLOCOFFS) - An ADCIRC-based global storm tide modeling system providing real-time forecasts of coastal flooding.
-- [The Global Environmental Multiscale Model](https://gitlab.com/eccc/gem/gem) - An integrated forecasting and data assimilation system developed by the Atmospheric Numerical Prediction Research Section, Meteorological Research Division, of Environment and Climate Change Canada.
 - [leaflet-velocity](https://github.com/danwild/leaflet-velocity) - Create a canvas visualisation layer for direction and intensity of arbitrary velocities (e.g. wind, ocean current).
 - [OpenDrift](https://github.com/OpenDrift/opendrift) - A software for modeling the trajectories and fate of objects or substances drifting in the ocean, or even in the atmosphere.
 - [OceanSpy](https://github.com/hainegroup/oceanspy) -  An open-source and user-friendly Python package that enables scientists and interested amateurs to analyze and visualize ocean model datasets.